kristoftorfs/NetDesign/README.md

 Several methods are made available through this module.
 See (documented) methods in the source code.

+## Module settings

+Child modules can register with this module to have their settings shown in the admin interface of NetDesign CMS.
+For an example, see PhotoGallery::__construct().
+Associated methods for this are:

+- GenerateSetting
+- RegisterSetting
+- GetSetting

 ## Module actions

 ### Default